englekk/handbook-docs/Fuse/10 - Physics.md

 Some types of animation ([like this one](https://www.fusetools.com/developers/examples/swipeplaces)) are best described using Physics simulation.
 Fuse comes with a set of physics based triggers and behaviors which can be used for these situations.

-_Note: When using physics, make sure your project has a reference to the Fuse.Physics package._
+_Note: When using physics, make sure your @(Project structure:project) has a reference to the Fuse.Physics package._

 ## $(Physics Rules)